AthenaAI/community-search/README.md

 # Guidelines for contributing to Athena
 [Athena](https://www.athena.cool) is a community-curated repository of 🔥 learning resources.
 Every resource in [this collection](/collection.md) is manually curated by the community, and can be searched through [here](https://www.athena.cool).
-If you'd like to contribute to Athena, follow [this guide](/#contributing-to-this-collection), or contribute directly through [this Typeform](https://athena-ai.typeform.com/to/DeChoI) (this is much simpler).
+If you'd like to contribute to Athena, follow [this guide](/#contributing-to-this-collection), or contribute directly through [this Typeform](https://athena-ai.typeform.com/to/DeChoI) (much simpler, but less cool 🤷‍♂️).

 ![Athena for learning](/athena-design-mockup.png)